maarten-pennings/Lego-Mindstorms/ms4/faq.md

 After creating the project I suggest to immediately rename with File > Save As.

+## How to save my project?
+There is no Save button.

+It seems the project is saved constantly when you interact with it (clicking the tab is enough).
+I see the time stamp change in the file explorer.

+The only condition is that the project is non-empty, or that you did a Save As.
+So, an empty project that is not renamed does not yet get saved, which makes sense.

 ## Where are my projects saved?
 The lego app made a directory `C:\Users\maarten\Documents\LEGO MINDSTORMS` for my (Maarten's) projects.
 If you Save As `xxx`, the file ends up there, as `xxx 1.lms`.